Consulting Services

 Experience:

-Capital campaign planning and support with James’ Place Child Development Center
+Fund raising support with James’ Place Child Development Center

 Strategic advising for mission driven non-profits navigating funding transitions and program growth